I am a Post-Doctoral Researcher at Insight @ University of Galway.

-I am the W3c Advisory Committee representative for Insight Centre @ NUIG.
+I am the W3c Advisory Committee representative for Insight Centre @ University of Galway.
 I am member of w3c groups like the HCLS IG, the Web of Things (WoT) IG and WG, the Spatial Data on the Web WG.

-I work for the main Insight Linked Data Strand with the Linked Data and Semantic Web Groups and with the UIoT (Internet of Things and Stream Processing Unit) Unit, addressing collaboration with different units and involvement in various projects.
-In the Linked Data Foundations WP we seek to develop a general-purpose Linked Data Analytics platform, which enables (a) flexible and scalable data integration mechanisms, and (b) flexible use and reuse of data analytics components such as visualization components and analytics methods.
+I work with the main Insight Linked Data and Semantic Web Groups and with the UIoT (Internet of Things and Stream Processing Unit) Unit, addressing collaboration with different units and involvement in various projects.
+Wseek to develop a general-purpose Linked Data Analytics platform, which enables (a) flexible and scalable data integration mechanisms, and (b) flexible use and reuse of data analytics components such as visualization components and analytics methods.

 I have an extensive expertise of applying Semantic Web technologies and Linked Data Principles in Health Care & Life Sciences domains.